-- technical support, - logistical support and protection of personnel,

-- information for state authorities and the public, - monitoring of the radiation situation.
+- technical support, - logistical support and protection of personnel, - information for state authorities and the public, - monitoring of the radiation situation.

-F.5.2.3.2 Public Protection Plan (off site emergency plans)
+F.5.2.3.2 Public Protection Plan (Off site Emergency Plans)

-Protective measures are part of the public protection plans, which are developed by territorially competent state authorities and municipalities located in the area of threat of nuclear installation defined by a distance within 21 km in case of NPP V2 Bohunice and a distance 20 km in case of NPP Mochovce These Public Protection Plans are linked to the internal emergency plan of the holder of authorization, which is obliged to submit to the bodies developing public protection plans supporting documentation concerning public protection in the area under threat.
+Protective measures are part of the public protection plans, which are developed by district offices and municipalities located in the area of threat of nuclear installation defined by a distance within 21 km in case of NPP V2 Bohunice and a distance 20 km in case of NPP Mochovce.
+These Public Protection Plans are linked to the internal emergency plan of the holder of authorization.

-The Public Protection Plans developed for the territory of a region are subject to review process by the ÚJD SR and approval by the MV SR. They contain a detailed description of method for implementation of measures, while selected measures include activity depending on the severity and the time sequence of an incident or accident, including available and usable power and resources for rescue works and securing implementation of measures to protect the public.
+The Public Protection Plans developed for the territory of a region are subject to review process by the ÚJD SR and approval by the Ministry of Interior of the Slovak Republic.
+They contain a detailed description of method for implementation of measures, while selected measures include activity depending on the severity and the time sequence of an incident or accident, including available and usable power and resources for rescue works and securing implementation of measures to protect the public.
 Part of the documentation is also the methodology of activities, databases and requisites necessary for effective and correct decisions.

 In an extraordinary event having a nature of a radiation incident at NI, the local authorities - the crisis management bodies, provide for measures in accordance with the public protection plans.
 These activities are carried out by the relevant crisis staffs that work together with the CCS of the Government.
-To prevent the risk of delay in fulfilling tasks related to the public protection, the appropriate commissions are part of the national emergency response organization.